-Why should I study Level 3 Nationals in ICT?
+Why should I study Level 3 Technicals in IT?

-The Introductory diploma in ICT course gives you the opportunity to develop your skills in a selection of different areas by using appropriate ICT tools, capturing and handling data, making decisions, working independently, presenting, and communicating information.
+The Introductory diploma in IT course gives you the opportunity to develop your skills in a selection of different areas by using appropriate IT tools, capturing and handling data, making decisions, working independently, presenting, and communicating information.

-This course is relevant to anyone using ICT in his or her everyday life, as well as those planning a career in the industry.
-The course is designed to encourage students to select and use ICT appropriately, enabling them to independently produce high-quality outcomes.
+This course is relevant to anyone using IT in his or her everyday life, as well as those planning a career in the industry.
+The course is designed to encourage students to select and use IT appropriately, enabling them to independently produce high-quality outcomes.

-As well as developing problem solving, communication and project management skills the course also encourages students to reflect critically on their own and others' use of ICT.
+As well as developing problem solving, communication and project management skills the course also encourages students to reflect critically on their own and others' use of IT.

-The course is broken down into a number of specific units where you will need to carry out practical 'hands on' tasks using a range of up to date software packages.
-The portfolios for each unit produced will showcase your work.
+The course is broken down into three coursework units where you will need to carry out practical 'hands on' tasks using a range of up-to-date software packages including Adobe.
 Additionally, there are two mandatory exams that you will study for.
-One in year twelve and finally one in year thirteen.
+One in Year 12 and finally one in Year 13.